Roy Jack: Member of Parliament

 In the 1972 Marshall Ministry of the last year of the Second National Government, he was Attorney-General and Minister of Justice.
 He was Chairman of Committees between 1961 and 1966.
 He was Speaker of the House of Representatives from 1967 to 1972 and 1976 to 1977.

 Death

-He died in 1977 on Christmas Eve in his office at parliament.
+Jack underwent surgery in August 1977.
+He did not resume his parliamentary duties after this operation but stayed in his apartment in Parliament Buildings.
+He died in 1977 on Christmas Eve in his apartment with his family by his side.

 Honours

 In the 1970 Queen's Birthday Honours, Jack was appointed a Knight Bachelor, for outstanding services as Speaker of the House of Representatives.
+In 1977, he was awarded the Queen Elizabeth II Silver Jubilee Medal.